ninenines/ranch/manual/ranch_ssl.md

    -  Path to the PEM encoded user certificate file.
 May also contain the private key.
  -  ciphers
    -  List of ciphers that clients are allowed to use.
+ -  client_renegotiation (true)
+   -  Whether to allow client-initiated renegotiation.
+ -  crl_cache ({ssl_crl_cache, {internal, []}})
+   -  Customize the module used to cache Certificate Revocation Lists.
+ -  crl_check (false)
+   -  Whether to perform CRL check on all certificates in the chain during validation.
+ -  depth (1)
+   -  Maximum of intermediate certificates allowed in the certification path.
+ -  dh
+   -  DER encoded Diffie-Hellman parameters.
+ -  dhfile
+   -  Path to the PEM encoded Diffie-Hellman parameters file.
  -  fail_if_no_peer_cert (false)
    -  Whether to refuse the connection if the client sends an empty certificate.
  -  hibernate_after (undefined)
    -  Time in ms after which SSL socket processes go into hibernation to reduce memory usage.
  -  honor_cipher_order (false)
    -  If true, use the server's preference for cipher selection.
-If false (the default), use the client's preference.
+If false, use the client's preference.
- -  ip
-   -  Interface to listen on.
-Listen on all interfaces by default.
  -  key
    -  DER encoded user private key.
  -  keyfile
    -  Path to the PEM encoded private key file, if different than the certfile.
- -  linger ({false, 0})
-   -  Whether to wait and how long to flush data sent before closing the socket.
  -  log_alert (true)
    -  If false, error reports will not be displayed.
  -  next_protocols_advertised
    -  List of protocols to send to the client if it supports the Next Protocol extension.
  -  nodelay (true)
    -  Whether to enable TCP_NODELAY.
+ -  partial_chain
+   -  Claim an intermediate CA in the chain as trusted.
  -  password
    -  Password to the private key file, if password protected.
- -  port (0)
+ -  psk_identity
-   -  TCP port number to listen on.
-0 means a random port will be used.
+   -  Provide the given PSK identity hint to the client during the handshake.
  -  reuse_session
    -  Custom policy to decide whether a session should be reused.
  -  reuse_sessions (false)
    -  Whether to allow session reuse.
  -  secure_renegotiate (false)
    -  Whether to reject renegotiation attempts that do not conform to RFC5746.
+ -  sni_fun
+   -  Function called when the client requests a host using Server Name Indication.
+Returns options to apply.
- -  send_timeout (30000)
+ -  sni_hosts
-   -  How long the send call may wait for confirmation before returning.
+   -  Options to apply for the host that matches what the client requested with Server Name Indication.
- -  send_timeout_close (true)
+ -  user_lookup_fun
-   -  Whether to close the socket when the confirmation wasn't received.
+   -  Function called to determine the shared secret when using PSK, or provide parameters when using SRP.
  -  verify (verify_none)
    -  Use `verify_peer` to request a certificate from the client.
  -  verify_fun